Advancing Autonomous Driving: DepthSense with Radar and Spatial Attention: Proposed Methodology

-The final investigation in this study considers the extension of sparse point cloud radar data to meaningful presentation.
-In the first approach, we use markers' extension in height only as shown in the second column of Fig. \ref{height-extended}.
-However, it also enhances the noise captured by the radar.
-A second approach extends markers with the help of their corresponding neighboring pixels in the image and estimates pixels to depth association (PDA)\cite{b16} using a DNN supervised with Lidar point cloud data.
-It expands the width and height of the markers, and it defines a separate channel for a different confidence levels of an association called multiple channel-based enhanced radar image (MER) (Fig. \ref{height-extended} column-3).
+This study delves into extending sparse point cloud radar data for more meaningful interpretation.
+Initially, we explore height extension of markers, as depicted in the second column of Fig. \ref{height-extended}.
+A second method involves extending markers with assistance from neighboring pixels in the image, establishing pixels-to-depth association (PDA) using a DNN supervised with lidar point cloud data \cite{b16}.
+This method expands both the width and height of markers and introduces a separate channel for various confidence levels of association, creating a multiple channel-based enhanced radar image (MER), as illustrated in the second column of Fig. \ref{height-extended}.
+MER provides estimates of extended heights and widths of regions potentially occupied by objects in the real scene.
+While simple height extension elongates radar data in strip form, MER employs a trained ANN to predict extension in neighboring regions, considering confidence levels and thresholds.
+This comprehensive approach significantly enhances radar data interpretation, paving the way for more accurate depth estimation in complex environments.